uncefact/spec-untp/website/docs/about/References.md

 * [Data Carriers](https://standards.cencenelec.eu/dyn/www/f?p=205:110:0::::FSP_PROJECT,FSP_LANG_ID:80081,25&cs=1C477B63D7C0FF3374CDD59F4B1B40FF6) - the format, error correction, encoding methods, printing & durability of the product data carrier (eg QR code).
 * [Data Exchange Protocols](https://standards.cencenelec.eu/dyn/www/f?p=205:110:0::::FSP_PROJECT,FSP_LANG_ID:80427,25&cs=1923166F1B2A61A3BCD3F393EB2D7DB02) - An open, secure, reliable, and high integrity data exchange protocol for the exchange of DPP data between two or more systems.
 Includes access control mechanisms for sensitive data.

+The CEN/CENELEC DPP standardization work is in-progress.
+This information will be refreshed as updated information is published.

 **UNTP Relationship**

-Whilst the CEN DPP standard will define specific product data carrier and identifier standards that will be enforced by EU regulation, the UNTP is a voluntary standard that must be easy to apply to any existing industry specific product data carriers and identifiers - and must work within any member country regulatory framework.
+The UNTP is a voluntary standard that must be easy to apply to any existing industry specific product data carriers and identifiers - and must work within any member country regulatory framework.
 For example, 100 million livestock (sheep and cattle) in Australia are identified with RFID data carriers that carry [NLIS](https://www.nlis.com.au/) identifiers and comply with national regulations.
-Also, approximately 2 million organisation use GS1 product identifiers and data carriers (1D or 2D bar codes).
-UNTP is designed to work with these existing industry and regulated schemes without preference to any specific scheme.
-Furthermore, to facilitate scalable uptake of digital credentials, the UNTP avoids any need for system-to-system data exchange by including security and human readability into each digital credential.
-Given any identifier for any product, represented with any data carrier, the UNTP [Identity Resolver](../specification/IdentityResolver.md) specification provides a means to discover the Digital Product Passport and verify it, irrespective of whether the verifier is a human or a machine.
-Therefore, with regard to the three CEN DPP standards, the UNTP alignment is achieved as follows.
+UNTP builds upon ubiquitous technical standards from W3C and IETF to ensure technical interoperability and will leverage semantic web technologies and established vocabularies for semantic interoperability.
+Therefore is is expected that interoperability with CEN/CENELEC DPP standards will be straightforward.

 * Identifiers and Carriers : UNTP will maintain a human and machine readable register of organisation, facility, and product identifier schemes together with data about how to parse data carriers, resolve identifiers to discover passports, and verify ownership of the identifier and integrity of the passport.
 Any EU product registers that implement CEN standards will be added to the UN register of schemes.
 * Data Exchange Protocol : UNTP leverages open technical standard including [JSON Schema](https://json-schema.org/), [W3C JSON-LD](https://www.w3.org/TR/json-ld11/) semantics, and [IETF Linksets](https://datatracker.ietf.org/doc/rfc9264/).
 CEN DPP is likely to leverage similar technical standards.
 Furthermore, UNTP Digital product passport data is mapped to well established semantic vocabularies such as vocabulary.uncefact.org, schema.org and others as needed.
 UNTP will maintain mappings to any EU specific passport data semantics to ensure interoperability at the semantic level.

-Whilst the exact direction of CEN DPP standards will not be known until later in the life-cycle of standards development, it is expected the UNTP interoperability will be straightforward.
+This information will be refreshed as updated information is published.
+UN/CEFACT remains committed to ensure interoperability with CEN/CENELEC DPP standards as they emerge.

 ### ISO EPC Information Services